7 QUEsTiONS FOR…

 Present your photography exhibition (or event, photobook, magazine, etc.) to PiB’s international audience of photography enthusiasts!

-The print deadline for the PiB Guide Nº32 SEP/OCT 2020 is August 18th.
+The print deadline for the PiB Guide Nº33 NOV/DEC 2020 is October 17th.

 For additional infos please refer to PiB’s media kit, and feel free to get in touch for the current advertisement rates.